jacebenson/cedar/docs/docs/tutorial/chapter0/what-is-cedarjs.md

 A CedarJS app is actually two apps: a frontend (that's the React part) and a backend, which is your server and talks to a database and other third party systems.
 Your app is technically a monorepo with two top-level directories: `web` containing the frontend code and `api` containing the backend.

-You can start them both with a single command: `yarn cedarjs dev`
+You can start them both with a single command: `yarn cedar dev`

 ## The Frontend